emqx/emqx-docs/en_US/data-integration/rule-get-started.md

 ![action-republish](./assets/action-republish.png)

 On the **Create Rules** page, click the **Create** button at the bottom to complete the rule creation.
 This rule will be added to as a new entry in the **Rules** page.
-You can view the rule ID, data source, enable or disable the rule, and creation time.
+You can view the rule ID, Source, Enable status, and Action Count.
 You can also click **Settings** to modify the data source or add more action, or click the **More** button to duplicate or delete the rule.

 ::: tip
 The republishing action does not prevent the delivery of the original message.
 For example, according to the rule, messages under topic "t/1" will be republished under topic "a/1", in the meantime "t/1" message will still be delivered to the clients subscribed to topic  "t/1".